Licensing criteria for centre-based ECE services

 - How this information will be communicated to parents

-- When it might be appropriate to relocate the centre.
+- When it might be appropriate to temporarily relocate the centre

-Contact your local Ministry of Education office to determine what steps would need to be taken in exceptional circumstances.
+Contact your local Ministry of Education office to determine what steps would need to be taken in exceptional circumstances such as these.